Christopher Lannert

-Christopher Lannert (born 8 June 1998) is a German professional footballer who plays as a right-back for club Arminia Bielefeld.
+Christopher Lannert (born 8 June 1998) is a German professional footballer who plays as a right-back for club Darmstadt 98.

 Career

-After playing youth football for 1860 Munich, Bayern Munich and Augsburg and senior football for Augsburg II, In October 2020, Lannert signed a two-year contract SC Verl on a free transfer, with Lannert having been released by Augsburg II at the end of the previous season.
+Lannert was born in Munich on 8 June 1998.
+After playing youth football for 1860 Munich, Bayern Munich and Augsburg and senior football for Augsburg II, Lannert signed a two-year contract SC Verl on a free transfer in October 2020, with Lannert having been released by Augsburg II at the end of the previous season.
+He played the most minutes of any player in the 2021–22 3.
+Liga.

+He returned to 1860 Munich in summer 2022, before transferring to Arminia Bielefeld for an undisclosed fee the following summer.
+He was part of the team that won the 2024–25 3.
+Liga.

+On 17 July 2026, Lannert joined Darmstadt 98.